top of page

 • Jan 2

-• 5 min read
+• 3 min read

-This context requires a high degree of flexibility, resilience, and adaptation to navigate the rough seas in managing projects in crisis contexts such as pandemic, flood response and conflict.
+The contemporary world we live in is volatile, uncertain, complex, and ambiguous (VUCA).
+This context demands a high degree of flexibility, resilience, and adaptation.
+Navigating the rough seas of managing projects in crisis situations—such as pandemics, floods, and conflicts—requires strong leadership.

 • Mindfulness encourages awareness of the present moment.